michaelwodka/blog/index.md

 layout: home
 title:  "Welcome"
 ---
-Search through the list below to find my latest blog posts.
+Search through the list below to find my latest blog posts on software development, how-to-guides on web and mobile application developments, and technology trend.s